Board of Directors

 Aisha Ansari is currently employed with Deloitte Economics as a Senior Associate.
 Prior to joining Deloitte, Aisha worked with the Government of Ontario in public policy, specializing in economics.
 Aisha is fluent in multiple languages.
 She has volunteered in the not-for-profit sector as a Board member of Big Brothers Big Sisters Halton and as a United Way fundraiser.

-Jennifer Bond is currently the Director of Labour Relations and Legal Counsel for the Toronto Community Housing Corporation.
+Jennifer Bond is a lawyer with experience in employment and labour relations.
+Jennifer is currently the Director of Labour Relations and Legal Counsel for the Toronto Community Housing Corporation, the second-largest housing provider in North America, with over 58,000 units of housing and an estimated 164,000 tenants.
 She has worked with TCHC since 2012 and prior to that was an associate at McMillan LLP in Employment and Labour Relations.
-Jennifer has a lot of experience in providing legal opinions and recommendations on human resource policies, procedures and employee relations, which often result in positive employment relationships.
+Jennifer is passionate about utilizing her skills and expertise to fight food insecurity in Toronto.

 Karen Hsiung is the VP Marketing at LIVIVA Foods, a North American start-up offering healthy, low carb pasta alternatives to the natural/organic market.
 With over 20 years in the consumer-packaged goods industry, Karen has worked on market-leading brands including Michelina’s, Glad, Brita, Ocean Spray, Centrum, and Schweppes.
 She also has a passionate interest in Women in Leadership and is a former Regional Officer with the Network of Executive Women (Toronto Chapter), whose mission is to advance women in the retail and consumer goods industry.
 Karen is excited to contribute to Daily Bread and its fight against food insecurity in Toronto.